IIIF/3d/temp-draft-4.md

 It is useful to be able to rotate a light or camera resource such that it is facing another object or point in the Scene, rather than calculating the angles within the Scene's coordinate space.
 This is accomplished with a property called `lookAt`, on DirectionalLight, SpotLight and all Cameras.
 The value of the property is either a PointSelector or the URI of an Annotation which paints something into the current Scene.

-If the value is a PointSelector, then the light or camera resource is rotated around the x and y axes such it is facing the given point.
-If the value is an Annotation which targets a point, via a PointSelector, URI fragment or other mechanism, then the direction the resource is facing that point.
+If the value is a PointSelector, then the light or camera resource is rotated around the x and y axes such that it is facing the given point.
+If the value is an Annotation which targets a point via a PointSelector, URI fragment or other mechanism, then the direction the resource is facing that point.

 <div style="background: #A0F0A0; padding: 10px; padding-left: 30px; margin-bottom: 10px">
 ❓What happens if the Annotation targets a Polygon or other non-Point?
 Calculate centroid?
 Error?
 First point given in the Poly / center of a sphere?